Boardshorts: Use and design

 Boardshorts are designed to be quick-drying, and are generally made from strong and smooth polyester or nylon material.
 They are durable and hold up to wear from contact with a surfboard, yet are comfortable and light-weight.
 They are well-adapted to use in various active watersports.

 Boardshorts do not have an elastic waist like many swim shorts do; instead they have a more rigid waistband which opens at the front, often with a velcro fly.
-The waistband is also held together at the front with a lace-up tie.
-This double fail-safe system is in order to ensure that the shorts cannot be pulled off the body by the force of the wave when a surfer is tumbled under water during a wipeout.
+The waistband is also held together at the front with a lace-up tie or in some cases double snaps.
+This double fail-safe system is in order to ensure that the shorts cannot be pulled off the body by the force of the wave when a surfer is tumbled underwater during a wipeout.
 Another common feature of authentic surfing boardshort design is a very small pocket sealed with velcro and vented with a grommet.
 This is designed to be a secure place to carry a car key, house key, or hotel key card while in the water.
 Boardshorts traditionally have no lining, unlike traditional swim shorts.

-Boardshorts are normally longer than many shorts or form-fitting speedo styles of swimwear, and often (other than the waist) they have a loose or baggy appearance.
+Boardshorts are normally longer than many shorts or form-fitting briefs styles of swimwear, and often (other than the waist) they have a loose or baggy appearance.
 The major reason for the extra length is to protect the wearer's legs from wax on the board.
 Surfboards are covered with a layer of sticky wax, which allows the surfer to stand on the board without slipping off.
-However, this wax can rip leg hair off a surfer when sitting on the board waiting for waves.
-Long boardshorts cover the back of the leg when sitting on the board, preventing the wax from ripping out the leg hair.
+However, this wax can rip hair off the leg of a surfer when sitting on the board waiting for waves.
+Long boardshorts cover the back of the leg when sitting on the board, preventing the wax from ripping off the leg hair.
 The length of boardshorts is also affected by fashion trends; the length can range from mid-thigh (old school) to below the knee, covering the entire knee.
 In the 2000s, boardshorts were often worn low in the back, exposing the top of the buttocks.
 Many designs of boardshorts use vibrant color, striking patterns including Hawaiian floral images, and highlighted stitching; however not all boardshorts have these features.